joshimmel/academic-kickstart/content/home/about.md

 +++

 # About me
+If you're at AGU and visiting this website via the QR Code - [click here](https://www.joshimmel.com/AGU)!

 I am PhD Student at the [University of North Carolina at Chapel Hill](https://www.unc.edu/) in the [Institute of Marine Sciences](https://ims.unc.edu/).
 My research interests lie in coastal sediments - their origins and fates.
 Marshes act as metronomes of sea-level rise, recording changes in inundation within their soils.
 By tracking the pace of North Carolina’s rapidly shifting wetlands through time and space, I aim to better explain feedbacks between topography and sedimentation.
 Which areas of our coast are naturally resilient to rising tides – and how can these areas inform preservation efforts?